pulumi/docs/content/blog/kubespy-and-the-lifecycle-of-a-kubernetes-pod-in-four-images/index.md

 ---
 title: "Kubespy, and the lifecycle of a Pod, in 4 images"
+date: "2018-09-18"
+meta_desc: "This post is the first part in a series on the Kubernetes API and explains how Kubespy works."
+meta_image: "1-created.png"
 authors: ["alex-clemmer"]
 tags: ["Kubernetes"]
-meta_desc: "This post is the first part in a series on the Kubernetes API and explains how does Kubespy work."
-date: "2018-09-18"

-meta_image: "1-created.png"
 ---

 <p><!-- spacer --></p>

 > This post is the first part in a series on the Kubernetes API.
 Future installments include
 > [Part 2]({{< relref "kubespy-trace-a-real-time-view-into-the-heart-of-a-kubernetes-service" >}})
 > focused on the lifecycle of a `Service` and
 > [Part 3]({{< relref "how-do-kubernetes-deployments-work-an-adversarial-perspective" >}})
 > details how Kubernetes deployments work.